andy-guttridge/soliterm/README.md

 #### Game Statistics
 The game screen displays the number of pegs currently left in the board and number of turns taken.
 While there are no limits on the number of turns allowed, players might enjoy trying to complete the game in as few moves as possible.
 The number of pegs left is useful for the player to understand how close they have managed to get to successfully completing the game.

-The game statistics support objectives 1, 5 and 6.
+The game statistics support user stories 6, 7, 12 and 13.

 <p align="center">
     <img src="readme_assets/game_stats.png" alt="Image of a peg solitiare board" align="center">